The Northeast Brazil Travel Guide

 Cultural sensitivity leads to respectful and positive interactions with locals.

 The National Park status mainly safeguards the natural landscape.
 This, in turn, helps maintain Jericoacoara's traditional fishing village character.
 Tourism brings significant changes.
-Cultural preservation efforts often come from community programs.
+Cultural preservation efforts often come from community initiatives.
 They attempt to retain traditions and ensure economic development does not erode the local way of life.

 Responsible travel makes tourism a positive force for the local economy and community.
 Your choices as a traveler make a difference.